ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

-University of Pennsylvania, ESE 5190: Intro to Embedded Systems, Lab 2A
+# University of Pennsylvania, ESE 5190: Intro to Embedded Systems, Lab 2A

-    (TODO) YOUR NAME HERE
-        (TODO) LinkedIn, personal website, twitter, etc.
+    by Yu Feng
-    Tested on: (TODO) MacBook Pro (14-inch, 2021), macOS Monterey 12.5.1
+    Tested on: MacBook Pro (15-inch, 2018), macOS Monterey 12.4

-(TODO: Your README)

-Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)
+### README:

+    This repository records the ESE5190: Intro to Embedded Systems, Lab 2A including code and related setup configurations.

+### 3.3: Photos or scans of your annotated code printouts

+1. ES2812.C